What is a sprint?

 According to the scrum framework, a planning event should reflect the duration of the sprint.
 There is a limit of eight hours in total for a four-week sprint.
 Shorter sprints will have shorter planning events.

 Many teams use sprint planning templates to visualize and organize this work.
 A template also helps to prompt the planning discussion — so you can get the whole team invested and aligned on what comes next.
-To get started, you can try this template in Aha!
-Knowledge.
+To get started, you can try this template in Aha! software.

 What is a sprint review?